larsbaunwall/DomainLang/README.md

 # The DomainLang idea

-Inspired by the [ContextMapper DSL](https://github.com/ContextMapper/context-mapper-dsl), I wanted to try crafting a more complete DDD specification language, one that can be used for diagrams-as-code for DDD and at the same time serve as an explorable, *compilable*, model of a domain-driven architecture.
+Inspired by the [ContextMapper DSL](https://github.com/ContextMapper/context-mapper-dsl), I wanted to try crafting a more complete DDD specification language, one that can be used for diagrams-as-code for DDD and at the same time serve as a semantic and *compilable*, model of a domain-driven architecture.

 ## Goals